justindwang/your-path/README.md

 - explore rendering images instead of characters on canvas
 - handle post game over functionality/bugs
 - make crits stand out more
+- fix bug/feature? where you can push furniture onto items